Laurent Fauchier

 Laurent Fauchier (1643–1672) was a French portrait painter.

-Biographie
+Biography

 Laurent Fauchier was born in Aix-en-Provence, rue de la Sabaterie (today called rue Laurent Fauchier).
-He was the son of Balthazar Fauchier and Anne Marguerite Chanvre who were married in 1638.
+He was the son of Balthazar Fauchier and Anne Marguerite Chanvre, who were married in 1638.

 He became a pupil of Bernadin Mimault for three years, where he probably met his later teacher Pierre Mignard and his later pupil Pierre Puget.
-In 1664 he became a portrait painter with his own workshop and was awarded a commission by the city council for 66 portraits which he did not finish.
+In 1664, he became a portrait painter with his own workshop and was awarded a commission by the city council for 66 portraits, which he did not finish.